limabeans/mem/README.md

 <b>3BLD = solving the 3x3x3 Rubik's Cube blindfolded.</b>

-The first commutator and memory training application to exist.
-Specially designed for those who do 3BLD competitively.
+The first commutator and memory training application to exist, tailored to those who do 3BLD competitively.

 <b>Written in Java by Angel Lim.</b>